SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Anubhav Gupta

-They have an appetite to take loan group to another 3,4000 crore rupees and then there will be like new anchors which can be like brought in for industry.
-4000 crore of loan book.
-So we have clear visibility that how this 10,000 crore of loan book will be created now if.
-If it happens by 2030, 35 or 28, that’s difficult to say.
-Right.
-But.
-But the ultimate goal is to.
-Is to reach at 10,000 crore loan book in supply chain funding.
-I mean now that this point has been raised again I’m on behalf of SGFINSA we are saying, we are reassuring that not even $1 of investment or hiring will be done in these initiatives.
+Secondly, the anchors who got attached to us, who are working with us closely, 15, 20 of them, right, they have an appetite to take loan group to another INR3,000 crore, INR4,000 crore, and then there will be like new anchors which can be, like, brought in for another INR3,000 crore, INR4,000 crore of loan book.
+So, we have clear visibility that how this INR10,000 crore of loan book will be created.
+Now if it happens by 2030, ’35 or ’28, that’s difficult to say, right?
+But the ultimate goal is to reach at INR10,000 crore loan book in supply chain funding.
+I mean, now that this point has been raised again, I’m — on behalf of SG Finserve, we are saying — we are reassuring that not even $1 of investment or hiring will be done in these initiatives what you saw on investor slides.

 Punit Mittal

 Great.
-Thank you for assurance and as you know better than we do that the market rewards monoline leaders in NBFC a lot more than multiline.
+Thank you for assurance.
+And as you know better than we do that the market rewards monoline leaders in NBFC a lot more than multiline.
 But thanks for the assurance.
 My second question is more on the existing business.
-The 30% of the non supply business.
-Can you give a little bit more color on that and how you plan to ramp up that business, please.
+The 30% of the non-supply business, can you give a little bit more color on that and how you plan to ramp up that business, please?

 Vinay Gupta